About our piano lessons at A Piano Grows In Brooklyn

 We teach lessons at our Downtown Brooklyn studio (190 Duffield Street) and in students’ homes across Brooklyn.
 We offer remote lessons, as well.
 Our goal is to make piano study accessible to every student, wherever they feel most comfortable.

-Our team of six experienced teachers are active professional musicians and composers performing throughout New York City.
-You can read full bios and see photos on our Lessons page.
+Our team of seven experienced teachers are active professional musicians who perform and compose throughout New York City.
+Read their full biographies and see photos on our Teachers page.

 Yes!
 We teach students of all ages, from kids to teens to adults.
 Some of our adult students start from scratch or return to piano after years away.
 Others have years of experience and want to grow in a new direction.
 We tailor each lesson plan to the student’s goals, experience level, and preferred style of music.